-Table 5-13 describes the label printing capabilities provided by SLS and the assignments that enable them.
+Table 5-14 describes the label printing capabilities provided by SLS and the assignments that enable them.

-Table 5-13 Values for TAPE_LABELS
+Table 5-14 Values for TAPE_LABELS

 IF you want THEN assign

 No printed volume labels

-\$ TAPE_LABELS == 0
+\$ TAPE LABELS == 0

-Printed volume labels for the volumes as they are allocated

-Caution: \$ TAPE_LABELS == 1

-When using this option, the labels may not have the correct value in the Next Volume field on the label because the subsequent volumes have not been allocated at the time the label is printed.
+IF you want THEN assign Printed volume labels for the volumes as they are allocated Caution: \$ TAPE_LABELS == 1 When using this option, the labels may not have the correct value in the Next Volume field on the label because the subsequent volumes have not been allocated at the time the label is printed.
 Printed volume labels for the volumes as the next one starts (that is, prints the label for the volume when it is full).
-The label for the last volume used is printed when the job completes. \$ TAPE_LABELS == 2
+The label for the last volume used is printed when \$ TAPE_LABELS == 2 the job completes. the job completes.
+Printed volume labels when the job completes

-(continued on next pag

-Table 5-13 (Cont.)
+Table 5-14 (Cont.)
 Values for TAPE_LABELS